Five Things I Learned About Trusting My Momsense

 The day Bennett was born, things started out totally different than normal (or at least for the other six baby’s births)!
 He was the only one that I had actually gone into labor with on my own.
 I had always been induced and was scheduled to be induced in just two days!
-So when I began having contractions rather hard, I figured they were not much different that the contractions I’d been having for a week now.
+So when I began having contractions rather hard, I figured they were not much different than the contractions I’d been having for a week now.
 I was weary and exhausted.
-I questioned whether I should call the after hours doctor.
+I questioned whether I should call the after-hours doctor.
 I questioned whether I should make the hour-long drive to the hospital.
 I questioned if this was really worth calling a sitter for the kids.
 I questioned if I should even take my hospital bag.
 I questioned everything a mother debating those infamous contractions around due dates questions and then some!

 Finally, I decided to go to the hospital.
 I walked to the ER desk and said, “I think I might be in labor.
 But I’m not really sure.”
 The sweet lady smiled a compassionate smile and quickly asked, “Oh, your first?”
 I’m just guessing that my inability to know at this point made it seem as though it was.
 “No, my seventh.”
 I sheepishly said, fully realizing how embarrassed I would feel to be sent home on baby seven in false labor!

 You would have thought I had just yelled “FIRE!”
-In near panic mode, she called upstairs and a team of attendants quickly appeared to plop me in a wheel chair and briskly take me away!
+In near panic mode, she called upstairs and a team of attendants quickly appeared to plop me in a wheelchair and briskly take me away!
 All in the wink of an eye.
 “OH my goodness!!!
 Baby seven!!!
 This could come quickly!”
 They exclaimed.

 The whole time, I kept doubting myself.
 I probably don’t know what is really going on.

 I was indeed in labor and in less than four hours, I was pushing.
-For those who chide first time moms in not knowing real labor from false labor, give some grace!
-This seventh time mom didn’t even know.
-And it honestly felt no different than the week long labor pains I had prior every child’s birth!
+For those who chide first-time moms in not knowing real labor from false labor, give some grace!
+This seventh-time mom didn’t even know.
+And it honestly felt no different than the week-long labor pains I had prior every child’s birth!